vimask/FlutterLeaning/README.md

 # FlutterLeaning
-my repository for learning Futter
+my repository for learning Flutter

 #startup_namer
 * Basic structure of a Flutter app.